Brew-kavhi/Webapp.start/README.md

 - [ ] run npm run format before pushing frontend code
 - [ ] run make lint-module module=<module_name>(in the service/ directory) before pushing service code
 - [ ] run make format-module module=<module_name>(in the service/ directory) before pushing service code
+- [ ] changes must only be within one subfolder, so a commit can never contain changes in the frontend and a microservice or changes in tow different microservices.
 - [ ] if you add a module run make create-service name=<name> and add it to the modules list at the top of the makefile.
-- [ ] changes must only be within one subfolder, so a commit can never contain changes in the frontend and a microservice or changes in tow different microservices.
+The first 5 rules are enforced using github actions and gitlab pipelines.

 ## Test and Deploy